OpenDreamKit/OpenDreamKit/Proposal/LaTeX-proposal/README.md

 The best way to write a collaborative proposal is to use a revision control system.
 It is usually a good idea to make this repository into an external sub-repository that can be updated as necessary.
-In the instructions below we assume that you - as the paper repos maintainer - want to add the KWARC bibs as a sub-repository at path
+In the instructions below we assume that you - as the paper repos maintainer - want to add the proposal classes as a sub-repository at path
 ```lib/LaTeX-proposal``` from the top of the paper repository.

 ## The best way for GIT